antaresproject/docs/docs/services/assets.md

 ## Containers

-Quite frequently, there is a situation when publishing of the assets not always occurs before the end of the `<body>` section.
-In such a situation use the AssetFactory, an example:
+There is often a situation when publication of the assets does not take place before the end of the `<body>` section.
+In such cases, use the AssetFactory, as in the example:
 ```php
 app('antares.asset')->container('foo')->add('login-js', 'public/js/login.js');
 ```

-This will cause the publication of the `login.js` file in the `foo` container.
+This will result in publishing the `login.js` file in the `foo` container.
 The `add` method is used to add an asset to a container.
-The first argument is the shortened name, unique within the whole application, the second one is the path to the asset.
-The `foo` container is an overt indication of the position in the html document, for example the `<head>` section, so:
+The first argument is the shortened name, unique within the whole application, and the second one is the path to the asset.
+The `foo` container is a direct indication of the position in the html document.
+See the example of the `<head>` section:

 ```html
 <head>